 We have committed to “provide yoga sessions for the public benefit that are free to the user”.

-We are looking forward to bringing Park Yoga to new communities in Wiltshire, Hampshire, Somerset and Devon – across 25 sites.
+Thanks to National Lottery funding from Sport England we were able to bring Park Yoga to new communities in Wiltshire, Hampshire, Somerset and Devon – across 24 sites.
+We did this by working with Active Partnerships.

 If you are a venue and would like to be considered for Park Yoga in the future, please get in touch.
 Or if you are a yoga instructor who believes that Park Yoga could make a real difference in their community, then we want to hear from you!